 Want to learn more about the game of football?
 Visit our rules page here.

 What Is Considered An Onside Kick?

 Any kick that is just over 10 yards is considered an onside kick.
-Teams may line up for an onside kick, where they are not trying to hide anything.
+Teams may line up for an onside kick, not trying to hide anything.

 On the other hand, teams may try what’s called a surprise onside kick.

 A surprise onside kick is when the kickoff teams line up with five players on each side of the football.
-The kicker will act like he’s kicking the ball deep but will kick the ball short, hoping to recover it.
+The kicker will act like he’s kicking the ball deep but will be short, hoping to recover it.